fatobias/doq-dot-benchmarks/README.md

 bench\_\<protocol\>\_5\_...   is Knot Resolver run with manager

 these IP addresses can be found in the dns_server_configs/*.conf

+Each of these directories contains:
+ - 30 files storing the benchmark results.
+ - runs.json where these results are aggregated
+ - averages.json where these are averaged

 ## run_bench.py
 is the python script used to perform the tests